top of page

 The Jewish scholar Dr. Tzvi Sadan says,

-It was not enough to remove Israel out of Egypt.
+It was not enough to remove Israel from Egypt.
 Any Messiah that takes us out of Egypt but does not take Egypt out of us cannot complete the Final Redemption.
 Yeshua’s mission was to eradicate Egypt, the Yetzer Hara, out of the hearts of Israel by his death.

 As we mentioned, one of Yeshua’s greatest desires was for his people to recognize him as the Messiah, in order that the Final Redemption may come.